Deploy Azure IoT Operations to an Arc-enabled Kubernetes cluster

 • Resources that you can configure in your Azure IoT Operations solution, like assets and asset endpoints.

-• An Azure IoT Operations instance is the parent resource that bundles the suite of services that are defined in What is Azure IoT Operations Preview? like MQTT broker, dataflows, and OPC UA connector.
+• An Azure IoT Operations instance is the parent resource that bundles the suite of services that are defined in What is Azure IoT Operations? like MQTT broker, dataflows, and connector for OPC UA.

 When we talk about deploying Azure IoT Operations, we mean the full set of components that make up a deployment.
 Once the deployment exists, you can view, manage, and update the instance.